smart48/sietch/README.md

-# Yali
+# Sietch

-Tali is an Ansible package to set up Laravel on a server of your choice.
+Sietch is an Ansible package to set up Laravel on a server of your choice.
 This package does not take care of setting up the infrastructure.
 So you are expected to set up a VPS or server with access to it so the Ansible playbook(s) can be used.
 ## Based on

 This package is based on [Haak's Deploying Laravel App Stage 2](https://github.com/haakco/deploying-laravel-app-stage2-simple-with-ansible-deploy) for which we are very grateful.